svenove/home-assistant-google-pollen/README.md

 - `longitude`: Longitude of the location you want to monitor (defaults to your configured home longitude).
 - `language`: (Optional) Language code for the data (default is `en`).

+You'll then be asked to select the pollen categories and pollen types you want to add entities for.
+Please note that to add/remove entities later, you have to delete the service/location and re-add it (no "reconfigure"-option available)!

 Tip: you can add multiple locations - perhaps one for home and one for the summer cabin?

 ## Obtaining Google Pollen API Key